minamagdyshehata/TeleBotTotal/README.md

 I am a big fan of telegram bots and that is why I wrote that tool, hoping that it helps other programmers to built their own bots in whatever language they prefer.

-My idea is to call tbt.py via command line with the Bot_Token as an argument and it returns the update weather it's text,voice,document or photo.
+My idea is to call tbt.py via command line with the Bot_Token as an argument and it returns the update weather it's text,voice,video,audio,location,document or photo.

 It can also send a text messages or a documents to a specific Chat ID.

 Here is the help menu :

               -h or --help                                              Show help menu.

               <BotToken>                                                Gets the next update.

               <BotToken> msg <ChatID> <TextMessage>                     Sends a text message to a specific Chat ID.

+              <BotToken> qop <ChatID> <Question,Option1,Option2,..>     Sends a question with options for answers to a specific Chat ID.

               <BotToken> doc <ChatID> <FilePath>                        Sends a document to a specific Chat ID.

 To use the script for the first time, run it without any arguments as it will check for needed modules and download anything that is missing.
 Then you can comment lines 10,11,12 and 13.